Last year Google updated its search algorithm over 3,200 times. Compare that to just 400 changes back in 2010.

 According to Danny Sullivan from Google, “there’s nothing to optimise for with BERT, nor anything for anyone to rethink.
 The fundamentals of us rewarding great content remain unchanged.”

 So, in short, you can’t directly optimise your website for the BERT update.
-Instead, it’s all about doubling down on optimising your website’s content for your users, gaining high-quality links from reputable sources and writing niche relevant E-A-T content.
+Instead, it’s all about doubling down on optimising your website’s and create content for your users, gaining high-quality links from reputable sources and writing niche relevant E-A-T content.

 E-A-T = Expertise, Authority and Trustworthiness.